 Owning a car isn’t just about the convenience it brings to your life.
 Specialists keep repeating the need for not just occasional servicing by experts, but also a routine check-up that can be performed by the owner himself.
-Statistics state that up to 25% cars usually run with dirty engine oil, while nearly 13% has low or contaminated brake fluid.
+Statistics state that 25% cars run with dirty engine oil, while nearly 13% has low or contaminated brake fluid.
 Though your car might still run, such factors might terribly damage your engine and reduce mileage eventually.
 Specialists all over the world have given car owners a list of things they need to keep in check at regular intervals so as to keep their machines new and running.
 Let us take a look at these checklists!

 Things To Check Frequently (Once a month)